RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 _Opaque_ implementations destroy, or at least don't provide access to, the details of such encoding.

-_Transparent_ implementations keep the details of these encoding and privide APIs to access them.
+_Transparent_ implementations keep the details of these encoding and provide APIs to access them.

 ### Object-oriented/classic implementations

 An Unicode implementation will per force be realized in a certain interpreter.

 Regardless of whether this interpreter is object-oriented or not, an implementation is _classic_ if it relies on a set of BIFs.
-Of course, if the interpreter is object-oriented, it will offer a corresponding set of BIMs also.
+Of course, if the interpreter is object-oriented, it will also offer a corresponding set of BIMs, perhaps new classes, etc.

-An implementation is _object-oriented_ if its abstractions are mainly provided by class methods.
+An implementation is _object-oriented_ if its abstractions are mainly provided by classes, class methods. etc.

 ### Two classes/polimorphism